mycloudfun/kubernetes-the-hard-way-vagrant/README.md

 This is a port of Kelsey Hightower project called [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way), originally created for GCP.
 The aim of this project is to build a similar setup, but based on well-known product Vagrant.
 It allows you to build your own Kubernetes cluster for learning purposes without access to any public cloud provides.
 The only limit is your PC Hardware :)

+## Introduction

+The setup describes here is not fully automated, because the original idea was to create the Kubernetes cluster with the hardest possible way.
+In opposite to the original project, some of the tasks described here automate the work.
+But the original idea has been kept.

+Simply follow the steps described below to build your own Kubernetes cluster.
+If you are interested in how it works, feel free to read the scripts / ansible playbooks (requires minimal knowledge about BASH and Ansible).

 ### Differences with the Kelsey version

 * Uses Vagrant instead of GCP as an infrastructure